TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Troubleshooting/Typo3Specific/Index.rst

 problem is that absolute file paths are hard-coded inside the cached files.

-Fix: clean the cache using the Install Tool "Important Actions" module "Clear all caches".
+Fix: Clean the cache using the Install Tool: Go to "Important Actions" and use the "Clear all caches" function.
 Then hit the page again.

 .. _changing-image-processing-settings: